ALERT: During summer of 2015 we’ll be meeting for Plunking in the Park (see location below) on August 11.

-Meetings are typically on the third Tuesday of each month.
+Meetings are typically on the second Tuesday of each month.
 Meetings start at 6:30 pm with a beginning lesson (how to tune your ukulele, form chords and strum).
 We even have free “loaner” ukuleles so you can give it a try.
 Within half-an-hour you’ll be able to strum three to five chords and play dozens of songs—really!
 Please print out the beginner packet here and bring it to the meeting.
 If you need a “loaner” ukulele for the meeting, contact me ahead of time and we’ll have one waiting for you.

 At 7 pm there’s a brief lesson on an ukulele topic (reading tablature, strum patterns, fingerpicking, ukulele care, online ukulele resources, etc.) and then we play—literally!
 We’ve adopted The Daily Ukulele as our club songbook; it’s available here from Amazon, but we have a loaner copy of it to use in the meeting if you’re new.
 If you have another song you like, bring along 15 copies of it and introduce it to the group and we’ll play it.

 For most of the year we meet at Craig Memorial Congregational Church, in Plymouth Hall (at intersection of Pearson and Scottwood roads).
 The building we meet at isn’t the church sanctuary, it’s the meeting hall just across the parking lot, north of the church; the entrance is on the Scottwood Road side.
 The meeting place is handicap-accessible and air-conditioned, too!